 Jenn adds, “Employees have been incredibly grateful and excited about how easy the platform has been to use.
 The bottom line was our employees told us that they wanted choice and we were able to deliver, which will improve the employee experience and in the long run employee retention.”

-While phase three will be focussed on monetary recognition, Jenn and team also want to embrace the success that the organisation has had and grow what’s already been built.
+While phase three will be focused on monetary recognition, Jenn and team also want to embrace the success that the organization has had and grow what’s already been built.
 The team is working with senior leaders to help them drive usage within their teams and improve business results using Shine.

-One of the more recent developments is an employee onboarding project that focusses on the employee lifecycle and what onboarding currently looks like at SNHU, which Shine is a large part of.
+One of the more recent developments is an employee onboarding project that focuses on the employee lifecycle and what onboarding currently looks like at SNHU, which Shine is a large part of.

 Jenn says, “Our goal is to add Shine behaviors and best practices to our Talent Development programs, at all points of the employee lifecycle.
 We are also working with our three largest business units to develop custom solutions to drive recognition and usage.
 Lastly, we are working with internal stakeholders to build fun ways to engage with Shine.”